-Lake Illawarra Entrance Options Study
+Options for the Lake Illawarra Entrance

-Wollongong and Shellharbour City Councils are working together with the NSW Government to assess options for the Lake Illawarra Entrance.
 The project, called the Lake Illawarra Entrance Options Study, is looking at options to manage the impacts and changes that have occurred around the lake entrance and lake entrance foreshore.
-The community will be invited to share their feedback on the options.

 Background:

 In 2007, Lake Illawarra was permanently opened, by building training walls where the lake meets the ocean (the entrance) by the former Lake Illawarra Authority.
-This was done to address several issues including water quality, odour, and algal blooms.
+This was done to address several issues including water quality, odour and algal blooms.
+The permanent opening of the channel has led to some improvement in water quality but has created significant and unintended changes to the lake and its entrance channel.

 The changes that have impacted the Lake include: